johansonfelix/coronavirus-tracker/README.md

 <h3>Disclaimer</h3>
 <ol>
 <li> Some state/values are saved in the Spring Service (bad practice).
-The application is simple and small which justifies my reason to have some state saved in the service.</li>
+The application is simple and small which justifies my reason to have some state saved there.</li>
 <li> The application does not have any tests at the moment</li>
 <li> The data validity is not checked.
 The application is experimental - data may be incorrect. </li>
 </ol>